hanfak/topics-to-learn/devops1/monitoring/logging/Logging.md

 # logging

+A concept that tracks occurrences of events can be composed with other concepts

+The tracking may be for:
+- diagnosis (determining why a failure happened by keeping and later analyzing the sequence of events that led up to it);
+- performance analysis (checking the responsiveness of a service); analytics (collecting data on the users of a service and their usage patterns);
+- intrusion
+detection (by searching for patterns of requests that might suggest that an attack is underway); or
+- auditing (recording which hospital employees access health records, for example)

 - Types
   - Access
     - Who and when accessed the app (ie ip, user id) and what parts of the apps (ie uri paths)